-Growing up, our parents and teachers wanted us to get A's in all subjects.
+Growing up, our parents and teachers pushed us to get A's in all subjects.
 Like everybody else, there were subjects that were obvious A's and B's for you.
-But there was at least one notorious subject where you scored a D. Taking home the report card on closing day, our parents would drill us and even spank us for getting a D on that subject, sometimes neglecting to praise us for the A's that populated our report cards.
+But there was at least one notorious subject where you scored a D. Taking home the report card on closing day, our parents would drill us and even spank us for getting a D, sometimes neglecting to praise us for the A's that populated our report cards.
+The focus was on our areas of weakness.

 We were expected to be good at everything.
 So, we grew up thinking that fixing our weaknesses was the way to go.
-The fault was not with our dear parents and teachers since that was also how they were brought up.
-And some of us are finding ourselves applying the same principles to our children, pushing them to turn their one or two notorious D's into A's.
-We even experience it at work as supervisors and supervisees where we are expected and expect others to work on getting better in their areas of weaknesses.
+Having grown up that way, some of us are finding ourselves applying the same principles to our children, pushing them to turn their one or two notorious D's into A's.
+We even experience it at work as supervisors and supervisees where we are expected and expect others to work on improving their fault lines.

 But think about it.
 Isn't building on our strengths as opposed to fixing our weaknesses what will make us more successful?
-We can't ignore our weaknesses but they will never become our areas of our greatest opportunity.
+We can't ignore our weaknesses but they will never become areas of our greatest opportunity.
 We grow most where we are already strong.

+You need to become really specific about what your strengths are.
 Your personality doesn't change as you grow older.
-As you grow you become more and more of who you are.
-Your values, dreams and aspirations will change but the core of your personality will remain the same.
+As you grow older you become more of who you already are now.
+Your values, dreams and aspirations will change but the core of who you are and your personality remains the same.

 Your weaknesses are not your areas of opportunity.
 You grow most in your areas of greatest strengths.
 Address your weaknesses but they are areas of your least opportunity.
 Build on your strengths and manage around your weaknesses.